 - Current estimates suggest there are between 6.5m to 8.8m unpaid carers in the UK right now, that’s about 1 in 6 to 1 in 10 of us.
 Together these carers save the state roughly £132bn, the equivalent of the annual NHS budget.

 - 3 in 5 of us will likely care for someone at some point in our lives and 70% of women can expect to be carers.
 Almost 50% of all carers are 46-65 and 25% are over 66.

 - The number of carers in the UK looks set to increase by 50% to 9.1m by 2037.
 Even more people will combine work with caring, and for longer.

 - Multimorbidity (living with more than one chronic disease such as diabetes, heart disease and high blood pressure) is increasing rapidly.
 Nearly twice as many older people in England will need 24hr care within 20yrs.
 The number of 65yr olds with dementia and two or more other conditions will more than double by 2035.
 (Newcastle Uni Institute for Ageing).
 Currently in the UK people can expect to live a fifth of their lives in poor health (approx 16yrs for men and 19 yrs for women, ONS 2017).

 - It’s rare for a month to pass without new figures illustrating the pressure the NHS is under.

-- The Bucks data that energises me (all from Carers Bucks, 2019 unless otherwise stated):
+All from Carers Bucks, 2019 unless otherwise stated.

-- There are over 50,000 carers in Bucks (2011 census), and growing.
-1 in 4 likely to be a carer at some point in their life
+- There are over 50,000 carers in Bucks (2011 census) and growing.
+1 in 4 of Bucks residents are likely to be a carer at some point in their life.

 - Each year, carers in Bucks save the NHS over £201m.